burns violin studio

 Traditional violin lessons with a holistic twist–helping you take ownership of your playing, push your artistic boundaries, and achieve your musical goals.

-Now accepting students for summer lessons online and in-person in Lynnwood, WA.
+Now accepting students ages 5 to adult for violin lessons online and in-person in Lynnwood, WA.

 Teaching Philosophy: